 Mesoamerican Reef System

-It includes 65 Natural Protected Areas (ANP) officially declared, which provide critical habitat for feeding, nesting and breeding to an exceptional flora and fauna of high biodiversity, some of which are commercially important, threatened or endangered species.
+It includes 65 Natural Protected Areas (ANP) officially declared, which provide critical habitat for feeding, nesting, and breeding to exceptional flora and fauna of high biodiversity, some of which are commercially important, threatened, or endangered species.
 In addition, it contributes to the stabilization and protection of coastal landscapes and the maintenance of marine water quality.

 In addition to the extraordinary biodiversity it hosts, the Mesoamerican Reef System supports more than two million people in the four countries, with tourism as the main economic activity in the region followed by fishing.

 You can download the 2021-2026 Regional Strategic Action Plan de la Red.
 Se trabajando para actualizar este documento para un período de cinco años (2021-2026).
 Este nuevo documento tendrá los comentarios y sugerencias hechas en la Segunda y Tercera Reunión Bienal.